Fiscal Education FAQs

 Throughout the world, highly-respected employers and students have come to rely on University of Phoenix to provide knowledge and skills needed to thrive in the job market.
 In fact, the University’s curriculum is attuned to the current job market, particularly fast-growing occupation areas facing resource shortages, such as nursing, teaching and information technology.

-Private, for-profit universities like University of Phoenix have been proven to help working adults, single parents and first generation college students get the skills they need to advance their careers.
+Private universities like University of Phoenix have been proven to help working adults, single parents and first generation college students get the skills they need to advance their careers.
 University of Phoenix even helps unemployed students re-enter the workforce by offering relevant education for high-demand jobs like nursing, teaching and technology.

 Our tuition and fees are maintained in the mid-range nationally for private universities.
 Textbooks and materials are dramatically lower than average, due to our technological innovations.
 This means when you attend University of Phoenix, all of your tuition and fees may be covered by federal financial aid.